 PUBH 519 Foundations of Global Health.
 This course presents issues in global health from the viewpoint of many different disciplines, with emphasis on economically less developed countries.
 Subjects include: recent history of global health; demography and population projections; global water shortage; food supplies and the green revolution; environmental health; measures of disease burden; social determinants of health; literacy and health; health manpower and capacity development; ethical relativism and cultural norms; women’s rights and women’s health; setting priorities in health; primary health care systems; community health programs in low resource settings; harm reduction and behavioral modification; international organizations funding global health; selected communicable diseases; AIDS and HIV prevention; zoonotic infectious diseases and emerging infectious diseases; malaria; vaccines; selected non-communicable diseases; reproductive health; tobacco-associated disease and its control; the nutritional transition; injuries and their prevention.

-PUBH 521 Program Evaluation in Public Health.
-There are many public health programs developed to promote change.
+PUBH 521 Program Evaluation.
+There are many public health programs developed to promote change and improve individual and community health.
 The question most funders and organizations have for public health programs is: Did it work?
 And how do we know?
-This course is designed to review the principles of identifying short term, mid term and long term outcomes and methods of measurement.
-Students learn about the application of data collection skills to all phases of developing a public health program or service innovation, from needs assessment to analysis of findings to implementation of changes based on results.
-Students learn to appreciate how these skills can be used as practical tools for identifying public health problems, program development, program implementation, including taking a reflective practice approach, ensuring equity and fairness in program delivery (i.e., combating disparities), and generally promoting public health through effective and efficient programmatic efforts.
+This course is designed to review the practices of evaluation planning and methods of measurement.
+Students learn how evaluation can provide practical tools for identifying public health problems, program development, program implementation, including taking a reflective practice approach, ensuring equity and fairness in program delivery (i.e., combating disparities), and generally promoting public health through effective and efficient programmatic efforts.
+Prerequisite: PUBH506 or equivalent.